deutzlukas-hub/parameter-scan/README.md

 #Usage

 The main interface is provided `ParameterGrid` class in the `parameter_scan.py` module.
-An example use case can be found in `/examples/example.py`.
+Example use cases can be found in `/examples/example.py`.